Westerly, Rhode Island: Early History and European settlement

-Westerly was named for the settlement's location respective to Rhode Island's geography, being the westernmost town in the Colony of Rhode Island and Providence Plantations.
+It is believed that Aboriginal people arrived in Rhode Island 5,000 years ago, based on sites located in what is now Washington County.
+Westerly would be known as Misquamicut, home to the Narragansett people up until 1637, when the English had build an outpost, forcing the Narragansett people out of the region by 1661, allowing for the permanent settlement on the coast line.
 The English village was the home of Elder John Crandall (c.
 1618–1676), one of Westerly's founding fathers.
 Crandall settled in Westerly in 1661, and the early history of Westerly contains many references to him and his sons.